“The first rule of being a man in modern Britain is you’re not allowed to talk about it.”

 So let’s start at the beginning.

-One could argue that this is because we have an education system based on a Victorian model that measures how many revision notes you can remember and how neat your handwriting is but that is probably being too cynical.
-Also I remember the Daily Mail once published a “schools are sexist towards boys” article once so let’s give that argument a wide berth.
+One could argue that this is because we have an education system based on an outdated model that measures how many revision notes you can remember and how neat your handwriting is but that is probably being too cynical.
+Also, I seem to remember the Daily Mail once published a “schools are sexist towards boys” article once so let’s give that argument a wide berth.
 The reasons boys don’t achieve as highly as girls is a separate article/dissertation in itself (one that I may write in the near future.)

 Now I am not for a second suggesting that the way men are portrayed is worse than the way women are portrayed but I think there is definitely an issue here.
 Adverts, in particular, like to present the man as a bit daft, bumbling and almost childlike.
 Think of any advert that shows a “regular household” and you will see a man struggling to get their heads around childcare, internet providers or electrical goods whilst the women run around sorting out the house, the children and generally saving the day.